aiidalab/aiidalab-qe/docs/source/howto/xps.rst

    :align: center

-The calculated relative shifts show the same clear trend compared to the experimental data.
+The calculated relative shifts align well with the trends observed in experimental data, underscoring the reliability of DFT calculations.
-However, there are slight differences in the absolute values of the shifts.
-This is a well known issue in DFT calculations due to the level of approximations made in the exchange-correlation functional.
+Although there are minor discrepancies in the absolute shift values, this is a recognized limitation stemming from the approximations in the exchange-correlation functional within DFT frameworks.
+[2]
-Highly accurate first-principles methods based on many-body perturbation theory have recently emerged to address this.
-However, these methods are computationally expensive and are limited to small systems.
-[2] Thus, the simulation method used in the QEapp remain essential workhorses for highly complex spectroscopy simulations with applications in a wide range of fields.

 Questions
 =========